MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/righttoleft-property-microsoft-forms.md

 ## Remarks

 Microsoft Forms 2.0 controls that have the ability to exhibit bidirectional characteristics do so when the **RightToLeft** property of the form is set to **True**.
-When this property is set to **False**, forms and controls do not exhibit bidirectional characteristics.
+When this property is set to **False**, forms and controls don't exhibit bidirectional characteristics.
 Bidirectional features of the **RightToLeft** property are listed in the following table.

 |Microsoft Forms 2.0 components|RightToLeft = True behavior|